Emotional Eating: Finding A Way Through

 • Lonely

 But here’s the thing – as time went by, a wicked pattern started to emerge.
 Whenever I was feeling down, I would often overeat even if I wasn’t hungry.
 I would eat way past the point of feeling full.
 It was almost as if I was completely powerless.
+Of course, all of this binge eating affected my weight, which in turn affected my self-esteem and made me feel even worse.
+So, without even thinking, I would turn to my normal coping method – eating.

 I HAD TO GET HELP FOR MY EMOTIONAL EATING

+My problematic eating caused me a bit of a health scare, and my doctor recommended that I get some help that went beyond just losing weight.
+After checking around, I found a reputable program right here in Arizona.
 When I met with my counselor for the first time and she interviewed me, something she then said really stuck in my mind.
 She told me that my primary goal in therapy wasn’t going to be to lose weight – it was going to be to get healthy.
+She explained that my weight was only a byproduct of a different problem – emotional eating.
+If, through counseling and therapy, we could get to the root of that problem, the weight would take care of itself.

 LEARNING TO MOVE PAST EMOTIONAL EATING

 During the first few sessions, we worked on identifying the “triggers” that set off an episode of binge eating.
 We talked about being “mindful” – trying to increase my overall awareness of how I was feeling at any given time.
 The goal was to recognize the emotional and physical signs that preceded a binge.
+Once I was able to recognize my triggers, we worked on substituting positive coping methods that didn’t involve food.
+For example:

 • For stress or anxiety, I could get rid of the excess energy by taking a walk, doing housework, or even turning on the radio and dancing alone in my apartment.